ayeshaArif6/documentation/Meeting Minutes/Meeting Minutes 9_27.md

   - When each session is complete, the time of session is set to the time it is uploaded to the cloud, not the actual time it was completed
   - Quality of life improvements
     - SVL should be 1 decimal place
+      - rounded to nearest 0.5g so only .0 and .5 should be permitted
     - VTL should be an integer
     - OTL should be <= VTL
     - Ability to edit/add to previous sessions in the same day (only same day)